usnistgov/corr-cli/USAGE.md

     0  a056b686  finished  2016-06-28 12:37:42  7559

 This is the most basic information about the job being executed such as the pid and the status of the task.
-Each taskn is also given a unique label.
+Each task is also given a unique label.
 A longer view of the task's data can be view by passing the task label.